JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Magnification and time delay for known caustic-crossing galaxies

-$\bullet$ {\bf System 2} corresponds to the Spock galaxy (panel D in Fig.~\ref{Fig_CritCurves}). \cite{Rodney2018,Diego2023b} described the lensing properties of this arc and discussed the difficulty of modeling the critical curve around the arc's position.
+$\bullet$ {\it System 2} corresponds to the Spock galaxy (panel D in Fig.~\ref{Fig_CritCurves}). \cite{Rodney2018,Diego2023b} described the lensing properties of this arc and discussed the difficulty of modelling the CC around the arc's position.
 Near this arc, there are several cluster galaxies with slightly different redshifts (a bimodal distribution), there is a $z=0.12$ foreground galaxy to the NW, and there are no other constraints for $z=1$.
-These properties make modeling this portion of the lens plane challenging and uncertain. \cite{Rodney2018} described how different models predict critical curves that intersect the elongated Spock arc in different positions.
-There may be more than one caustic that crosses this arc, and if so, the distribution of magnifications and time delays would depart from the assumed scaling laws. (section~\ref{sect_discussion} has further discussion.)
+These properties make modelling this portion of the lens plane challenging and uncertain. \cite{Rodney2018} described how different models predict CCs that intersect the elongated Spock arc in different positions.
+There may be more than one caustic that crosses this arc, and if so, the distribution of magnifications and time delays would depart from the assumed scaling laws.
+(Section~\ref{sect_discussion} has further discussion.)
 This departure would be more evident on the side with negative parity, where member galaxies contribute more to the deflection, as shown by the large value of $\sigma_{\mu_0}^{-}$ in Table~\ref{Tab_1}.
 The time delay would also be affected, resulting in a poor fit to the $\Delta T=T_0*d_{\rm cc}$ scaling law. \\

-$\bullet$ {\bf System 6} is the most prominent arc in MACS0416 and one of the longest (panel B in Fig.~\ref{Fig_CritCurves}).
+$\bullet$ {\it System 6} is the most prominent arc in MACS0416 and one of the longest (panel B in Fig.~\ref{Fig_CritCurves}).
 No evidence of individual lensed stars has been found so far, but this arc is a prime target for future observations.
 Its higher redshift ($z=1.895$) makes it more challenging to identify lensed stars than in the Spock or Warhol galaxies because larger magnification is required to make any given star detectable.
 The macromodel magnification is also relatively modest, $\mu_0^{-}=16$ and $\mu_0^{+}=27$, partially explaining the lack of success at finding EMO-stars in this arc.
-Southwest of system~6 is system~11 (panel B in Fig.~\ref{Fig_CritCurves}), which is close to the caustic and shows a clear asymmetry between the two counterimages, with the west one being partially demagnified.
+Southwest of System~6 is System~11 (panel B in Fig.~\ref{Fig_CritCurves}), which is close to the caustic and shows a clear asymmetry between the two counterimages, with the west one being partially demagnified.
 This is possible if a small perturber is near that counterimage.
 A faint galaxy is barely visible at that location (and is marked with a white arrow in Fig.~\ref{Fig_CritCurves}).
 This galaxy is likely the one responsible for the distortion in the magnification. \\